Exclusiveideas/vectoflex/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 SVG Studio is a web application that provides a comprehensive set of tools for working with Scalable Vector Graphics (SVG).
-It allows users to create, animate, edit, optimize, convert, and generate AI files from SVGs, offering a powerful suite of features for working with vector-based graphics.
+It allows users to create, animate, edit, optimize, convert, and generate SVG images utilizing artificial intelligence, offering a powerful suite of features for working with vector-based graphics.

 ## Features